Timeseries

 Returns

-The TimeSeries containing the skew for each component.
+A new series containing the skew of each component.

 Return type